abhiramready/XT-HTML/04_Accessibility.md

 # Accessibility

 According to MDN, accessibility is the practice of making your websites usable by as many people as possible.
-Access by everyone regardless of disability is an essential aspect*,* Tim Berners-Lee, W3C Director and inventor of the World Wide Web.
+Access by everyone regardless of disability is an essential aspect - Tim Berners-Lee, W3C Director and inventor of the World Wide Web.
 The World Health Organization's Disability and health fact sheet states that "Over a billion people, about 15% of the world's population, have some form of disability".
 Developers, designers, and content creators ~ accessibility is everyone's responsibility.

 ## Assistive software